If you’re curious how many snowy owls are left or to what extent snowy owls are endangered, you’ve come to the right place.

 Snowy owls are birds of prey like buzzards, hawks, and eagles which are abundant across the globe.
 However, snowy owls are adapted to live in the extreme conditions of the Arctic tundra.
 Although rarely, snowy owls are also seen in some other regions in the Northern Hemisphere.
 So does that mean they are endangered and facing the threat of extinction?

 Snowy owls are classified as “vulnerable” by the IUCN Red List which means they are not endangered just yet.
 However, in some areas, such as Norway, snowy owls are rated as “endangered” due to decreasing breeding records over the past 30 years.
 There are estimated to be between 14,000 and 28,000 mature snowy owls left.

-In this article, we will look at the different threats snowy owls are facing.
-Keep reading to find out whether they are protected and how you can help snowy owls survive.
+In this article, we will look at the different threats snowy owls are facing and what’s being done to protect them.
+Let’s dive in.

 Are Snowy Owls Endangered?

-No, snowy owls are classified as “vulnerable” by the International Union for Conservation of Nature (IUCN) in 2021 when the last assessment was undertaken.
+No, the conservation status of snowy owls is “vulnerable”, not endangered, according to the last assessment by the International Union for Conservation of Nature (IUCN) in 2021.
 This is the authoritative organization when it comes to endangered animals.

 Snowy owls are evaluated as animals vulnerable to global extinction because their populations have been declining by 30 to more than 50 % over the last 10 years or 3 generations.
 They would become endangered when their populations start to rapidly decline by 50 to more than 70% according to the IUCN assessment criteria1 (source: IUCN and Britannica).